thanasispap1998/Mining-opinion-on-COVID-19-based-on-Twitter-Data/README.md

 2) a folder named "Datasets" containing all the datasets used in the "Sentiment Analysis" and "Sentiment Prediction" notebooks as well as the 500000 tweets dataset, all in separate sub-folders

 3) a folder named "Images" containing three additional png images used in the "Sentiment Analysis" notebook

-First of all, all files and images mentioned above must be placed in the same folder for the notebooks to properly work.
-In the GitHub repository they are separated in different folders only for the purposes of clarification and order.

-This project is aimed to analyze the sentiment of tweets that contain the word "vaccine" in two different ways and detect any possible misinformation inside them.

 Here is a quick summary of the notebooks: